Martingales for physicists: A treatise on stochastic thermodynamics and beyond

 If $M_n$ is a positive martingale, then $-\ln M_n$ is a submartingale.
 This is because $-\ln(x)$ is convex (its second order derivative is nonnegative), and a convex function of a submartingale is a submartingale, as formulated by the following theorem. \begin{leftbar}

 \begin{theorem}[{\bf Convex nondecreasing functions of submartingales}]$\\$ Let $S_n$ be a submartingale and let $f(x)$ be a real-valued function defined on $\mathbb{R}$ that is nondecreasing, convex, and $\langle |f(S_n)|\rangle < \infty $ for all $n\in\mathbb{N}$.
-Then, the process $f(S_n)$ is a submartingale. \end{theorem} \end{leftbar} \begin{proof} We verify the three conditions that appear in the definition of a submartingale.
-The first two conditions hold readily from the made assumptions.
-To verify the last condition, we first apply Jensen's inequality to the average of the convex function $f$, leading to
+Then, the process $f(S_n)$ is a submartingale. \end{theorem} \end{leftbar} \begin{proof} We verify condition (\ref{eq:SCond}) that appears in the definition of the submartingale.
+First, we apply Jensen's inequality to the average of the convex function $f$, leading to

 Subsequently, we use that $S_n$ is a submartingale,

 and that $f$ is nondecreasing

 Relation (\ref{eq:CFirst}) together with (\ref{eq:CLast}) implies that $f(S_n)$ has a nonnegative drift and is thus a submartingale. \end{proof}